-Social channels Twitter, Snapchat, and TikTok aren’t left out of this revenue—they have their own advertising revenue that makes brands around the world think, “How do I do social shopping right?”.
+Social channels Instagram, Twitter, Snapchat, and TikTok aren’t left out — they have their own advertising revenue that makes brands around the world think, “How do I do social shopping right?”.

-In the age of social commerce, there are two ways to go about social media “right’.
+In the age of social commerce, there are two ways to do social media shopping “right”.
 The first is by marketing to a customer using social media, having them click on a link that brings them to a webpage, and then having them check out on that page.
 This is Off-Network Commerce, or using social to drive sales on your website.
-The other way to go about doing social media is more recent (hint: Facebook x Shopify).
-On-Network Commerce is where brands will market to a social media user, have that user click on their post to see the product tags and then go through the entire checkout process on the social media sites.
+The other way to sell via social media is more recent (hint: Facebook x Shopify).
+On-Network Commerce is where brands will market to a social media user, have that user click on their post to see the product tags and then go through the entire checkout process on social media – selling directly on social.

 Let’s take a deeper look at defining both of these approaches.

-Off-network is the social commerce that’s been around for a few years.
+Off-network is social commerce that’s been around for a few years.
 It’s the customer journey that starts through organic or paid social media marketing that motivates a user to want to learn more.
 Generally, this brings a user to a website where they can purchase a product or (if they’re not ready to purchase) subscribe to the brand’s newsletter.

 The newsletter will be used to nurture the relationship, while retargeted ads keep the product top-of-mind.

 One very successful off-network social eCommerce site strategy is to take social media content and use it as marketing content on the brand’s website.
-For example, if a happy customer posts a photo of themselves with their new grill set, the grill set brand will post that customer on their website.
+For example, if a happy customer posts a photo of themselves with their new grill set, the grill set brand will post that customer on their website and relevant product pages.
 With this user-generated content, they’ll use the content to create native media that converts better than company-made content.
 This same UGC can be used in abandoned cart emails and other touch points to continue to provide social proof that leads to an eventual purchase.